dixondan/njf-fire-sev/README.md

 Overview
 --------

-This repository is associated with the [open access paper] [I'm an inline-style link with title](https://www.google.com "Google's Homepage")
- "Regional-scale fire severity mapping of *Eucalyptus* forests with the Landsat archive" in the journal *Remote Sensing of Environment* by Dan J. Dixon, J. Nikolaus Callow, John M.A.
+This repository is associated with the [open access papaer](https://www.google.com "Google's Homepage") "Regional-scale fire severity mapping of *Eucalyptus* forests with the Landsat archive" in the journal *Remote Sensing of Environment* by Dan J. Dixon, J. Nikolaus Callow, John M.A.
 Duncan, Samantha A. Setterfield, and Natasha Paul (2022).

 <p align="center">